gyng/ditherer/doc/getting_started.md

     Alternatively, there is a `Dockerfile.test.dockerfile` that runs tests in a Docker image and can be run using `docker-compose -f docker-compose.test.yml up --build`.

-7. For development, the watchers can be run. `yarn d` starts a development webpack server. `yarn d:hot` runs a dev session with hot reload.
+7. For development, the watchers can be run. `yarn d` starts a development webpack server with hot reload. `yarn d:nohot` runs a dev session without hot reload (does full page reloads on update).
     ```
     yarn run test:watch
     yarn run d